Let's Talk About Your Resume

-What’s your objective? - For people just entering the workforce or changing career fields, an objective provides a great opportunity to highlight the type of position you are interested in.
-Be prepared to discuss your career objectives with us in your interview.
+Add an objective?
+For people just entering the workforce or changing careers or fields, an objective provides a great opportunity to highlight the type of position you are interested in.

-It’s time for some JobGiraffe tough love: it’s up to you to proof your resume for spelling and punctuation errors and spell-check mix-ups (there or their?).
-Absolutely NO spelling errors are acceptable.
-Ever.
-Period.
+Spelling, Grammar and Punctuation?
+It’s time for some JobGiraffe tough love; it’s up to you to proof your resume for spelling and punctuation errors and spell-check mix-ups.
+(There or their?)
+Absolutely NO spelling errors are acceptable on your resume.

-You have a little more breathing room on grammar since much of what you write will not be in complete sentences.
-It doesn’t need to be perfect English, but your grammar must be better than average.
-Remember, before you even get to the interview, you are being judged entirely by your resume - take the time to make it right.
-If an employer has multiple candidates applying for one position, they may be looking for any reason to throw a resume in the “No” pile.
+You have a little more breathing room with grammar since much of what you write will not be in complete sentences and you may also take some liberties with punctuation, but remember, you are being judged entirely by your resume - take the time to make it right.
+If an employer has multiple candidates applying for one position, they may be looking for any reason to throw your resume in the “no” pile.

 Here are some specific examples:

-The same goes for trade schools and other certifications.
-If we can’t verify it when contacting the institution and/or if you don’t have the certificate and/or you cannot produce indisputable proof you completed something successfully, don’t list it as “complete”.
+Trade Schools and Certifications - The same rules apply; if it can’t be verified when the institution is contacted and/or if you don’t have the certificate and/or you cannot produce indisputable proof you completed the program successfully, don’t list it as completed.

-Military Service – Make sure you list all of your information completely and correctly including dates of service, branch of the military, rank attained, training received and any awards or recognition and, of course, you must be able to produce your DD214.
+Military Service – Make sure you list all of your information completely and correctly including dates of service, branch of the military, rank attained, training received and any awards or recognition you earned.
+Also be prepared that you will be asked to produce your DD214.
 Military service is something to be proud of and it is a valuable part of your work history but like employment and education, it will also be verified.

-JobGiraffe’s experienced consultants will review your resume during your personal interview.
-With almost 50 years of experience in placing great job seekers with great companies, JobGiraffe has screened millions of resumes.
-We know exactly what it takes to make you stand out above the crowd.
+After 50 years of experience in placing great job seekers with great companies, JobGiraffe knows the importance of a great resume.
+Following the advice above will help you to stand out above the crowd.